memflow/memflow/README.md

 ## Documentation

-Extensive code documentation can be found at [docs.rs](https://docs.rs/memflow/0.1/).
+Extensive code documentation can be found at [docs.rs](https://docs.rs/memflow/0.2.0-beta/) (it currently is relatively out of date).

 An additional getting started guide as well as a higher level explanation of the inner workings of memflow can be found at [memflow.github.io](https://memflow.github.io).